 The UJNR Panel on Earthquake Research promotes advanced research toward a more fundamental understanding of the earthquake process and hazard estimation.
-The Twelfth Joint meeting was extremely beneficial in furthering cooperation and deepening understanding of problems common to both Japan and the U.S.
+The Fourteenth Joint meeting was extremely beneficial in furthering cooperation and deepening understanding of problems common to both Japan and the U.S.

 The meeting included very productive exchanges of information on approaches to systematic observation and modeling of earthquake processes.
-Regarding the Earthquake and tsunami of March 2011 off the Pacific coast of Tohoku and the 2016 Kumamoto earthquake sequence, the Panel recognizes that further efforts are necessary to achieve our common goal of reducing earthquake risk through close collaboration and focused discussions at the 13th UJNR meeting.
+The Panel acknowledges that further efforts are necessary to achieve our common goal of reducing earthquake risk through close collaboration and focused discussions.
+The Panel recognizes the earthquake and tsunami of March 2011 off the Pacific coast of Tohoku, the 2016 Kumamoto earthquake sequence, the 2024 Noto Peninsula earthquake, the 2024 Hyuganada earthquake as well as the potential for future large damaging earthquakes in Japan and the U.S. as being primary motivators.
 We look forward to continued cooperation on issues involving the densification of observation networks and the open exchange of data among scientific communities.
 We recognize the importance of making information publicly available in a timely manner.
 We also recognize the importance of information exchange on research policy and strategies, including the frameworks of research organizations.